 Step 1—God became a man named Jesus Christ

 Two verses in the book of John describe the first step God took.
 John 1:1 says, “In the beginning was the Word, and the Word was with God, and the Word was God.”
 Then John 1:14 says, “And the Word became flesh and tabernacled among us.”

 When we put these two verses together, we see something remarkable.
-The Word—who is God—became flesh.
+The Word, who is God, became flesh.
 God became a man!
 This first step of God becoming a man is known as incarnation.

 “In whom we have redemption through His blood, the forgiveness of offenses, according to the riches of His grace.”